nikitavoloboev/data/math/math.md

 # Math
 Math is fascinating.
 And frankly I am not that good at it yet.
 But I can get better.

+## Notes
+- Math can be learned, it's just a bit silly to dive into a homotopy type theory book and expect to get a firm grasp of things.
+It's like picking up a chinese news paper and expecting to get an idea of what its content is about.
+- Without understanding the domain, you cant read a text well.
+Without understanding the grammar you cant read a text.
+Without understanding the symbols you cant even figure out the grammar.

 ## Links
 - [What does it feel like to invent math?](https://www.youtube.com/watch?v=XFDM1ip5HdU)
 - [How to read Mathematics](https://news.ycombinator.com/item?id=15905048)